Expert Knowledge-driven Reinforcement Learning for Autonomous Racing via Trajectory Guidance and Dynamics Constraints: Methodology

 \textbf{Action Space} This paper constructs a continuous and decoupled two-dimensional action space.
 Specifically, at each time step, the reinforcement learning agent directly outputs the longitudinal acceleration command $a$ and the front-wheel steering angle command $\delta$.
 Furthermore, to enhance the convergence rate and numerical stability of the network training, all output actions are normalized to the interval $[-1, 1]$.

 \textbf{Reward Function Design} To encourage the agent to complete the racing task as quickly as possible, this paper designs a multi-dimensional basic reward function.
-This function primarily consists of four components: the track constraint reward, velocity performance reward, acceleration smoothness reward, and progress completion reward.
+This function consists primarily of four components: the track constraint reward, the high-speed reward, the low-speed penalty, and the lap completion reward.

 Track Constraint Reward: To ensure the race car operates within the drivable area, we define a track constraint reward:

 High-Speed Reward: When the speed falls within the high-speed range $[u_{h1}, u_{h2}]$, the reward increases linearly with speed.